-Two of Chinatown’s most iconic spaces, the Brickhouse and Jimi Hendrix Shrine, will soon demolished and replaced with a new condo and affordable housing development.
+Two of Chinatown’s most iconic spaces, the Brickhouse and Jimi Hendrix Shrine, will soon demolished as part of a new condo and affordable housing development at Main and Union.

-In addition, existing single room accommodation (SRA) units in the Creekside Student Residence building will be replaced in the new development.
+In addition, 19 social housing units will make up the second floor, replacing the existing single room accommodation (SRA) units in the Creekside Student Residence building, which will be demolished.

 According to Kerry Bonnis, principle of Bonnis Development Corporation, ownership of the replacement SRA units will be transferred to the city as a goodwill gesture.